Michael-obeng-git/Health_EDA/README.md

 The data contains information on heart health indicators, including demographic, clinical, and lifestyle variables.

-The EDA is done in a jupyter notebook called Health_EDA.ipynb
+The EDA is done in a jupyter notebook called Health_eda.ipynb

 ## Task 1: